Getting publicity for cannabis-related stories and corporations is difficult.

 It’s as easy as Googling us.

-In other words: figure out what we write about and what piques our hobby before contacting us.
+In other words, figure out what we write about and what piques our hobby before contacting us.

-He maximum likely hasn’t; if you observed him, you’d recognize that.
+He likely hasn’t; if you observed him, you’d recognize that.
 This is especially awful while the pitch is “approximately a coverage development that I simply scooped days in advance,” he says.

 “For instance, I wrote a story about CBD testing.
 The time to pitch me on CBD lab to look at results isn’t the day after I post a story that took a week of labor.
 You missed your chance.”